Ongomobile/Ongomobile/README.md

  <summary>
   More stuff about me
  </summary>

- How can my skills as a self-taught developer help you?

 • Being self taught, I know how to solve my own problems, and when to ask for help.
 I also know how to listen and take feedback.
 I try my best to ask better questions as I refine my search queries.